ghsioux/summerfest23-mermaid-copilot/code-snippets/state-daemon/README.md

+## How-to

+Open the Copilot Chat and ask the following (including the Mermaid diagram):

-Prompt: Generate a daemon program in Python from this mermaid state diagram.
+Generate a daemon program in Python from this mermaid state diagram.
 Each state must be a function that returns the next state.
 If multiple next states are possible, choose based on user input.
 The daemon should stop after the Finalizing state.